• Skip to primary navigation

 • 1 teaspoon blue spirulina powder

-• 1 tablespoon low carb sweetener (or your preferred sweetener - optional)
+• 1 tablespoon sugar or preferred low-carb sweetener

 Instructions